 Answer: No authority has been found in the Internal Revenue Code that allows adjustments of this type to the cost basis of inherited securities.
 This is dissimilar to the treatment for gifts, where cost basis adjustment (within limits) is allowed for gift tax paid by the donor.
 If any readers out there, especially those in states that impose inheritance (as opposed to estate) taxes, have knowledge of cost basis adjustments allowed in their state, please contact us for the information to be added to our website.

 The inheritance tax owed by the recipient for an asset inherited from a non-family member can be substantial.
 In Indiana, the tax rate goes up to 20% and only the first $100 is exempt from tax.
+In Pennsylvania, the inheritance tax for siblings starts at 12% on the first dollar.
 Ouch!
 For a list of the states that impose estate or inheritance tax and the rates, click on the map or open the pdf document to the right.

 Another special rule is for joint spousal accounts established prior to 1977.
 Under a 1992 tax case called Gallenstein, the 50/50 rule does not apply.
 Only the portion of a joint tenancy account contributed by each spouse receives the stepup.
 Note for estate planning: if the lesser-contributing spouse (usually the wife in a traditional marriage of that era) has a serious illness, it is advisable to retitle the assets as tenants in common to ensure that one-half of the assets will receive a stepup in basis.

 If the stock was held in a joint account with someone NOT your spouse, the stepup to fair market value at the date of death applies only to the portion of the joint property contributed by the decedent (the person who died.)